joeappleton18/com-1028-labs/part-2.md

 ### Exercise 2.4: Pulling everything together with integration tests

-We are no ready to pull everything together with integrations tests.
+We are now ready to pull everything together with integrations tests.
 These could also be called system tests.
 We are going to test the entire application, from the controller to the database.
 We will use the `RestAssured` library to do this.

 As integration tests cover the entire application, we are going to create them all in one file that lives in the `com.yatl` test package.

-1. Create a new class called `IntegrationTests` in the `com.yatl` package.
+1. Create a new class called `IntegrationTests` in the `com.yatl` test package.

-The first thing we need to do is create a test version of our application and seed our in-memory database.
+The first thing we need to do is create a test version of our application and seed our in-memory database, just like we did when testing the DAO.

 2. At the top of the class, add the following code: